The New Religion Driving This Market to Record Highs

 As we strolled, we talked about bubbles.

-We talked about warning signs: optimistic exuberance and not being able to see the forest for the trees.
+We talked about warning signs: optimistic exuberance and not being able to see the forest through the trees.

 A bubble poised to burst and collapse in on itself is obvious when looking in the rearview mirror.